MultiCoNER/MultiCoNER.github.io/competition.md

 * Participants can form a team with multiple people or single person team is okay.
 * The participants can access the training data after filling the form in the <a href="/dataset" target="_blank">Dataset</a> page.
 * The participants can experiment with the training data to develop models.
 Usage of any external data or resource is allowed and highly encouraged.
 This process can run till the evaluation period.
-* __Evaluation period__: On January 24th, the organizers will release the test set containing instances without the labels.
+* __Evaluation period__: On January 24th, the organizers released the test set containing instances without the labels.
 The participants will use their developed models to predict the labels for the instances and they have to create a submission file that follows exactly the same format of the training data.
-These prediction files should be submitted to Codalab submission portal (will be announced later).
+These prediction files should be submitted to <a href="https://codalab.lisn.upsaclay.fr/competitions/9979" target="_blank">Codalab submission portal</a>.
 These predictions will be compared against the ground truth labels of the test data and the teams will be ranked on a leaderboard according to the performance score.
 * Each team is encouraged to write a system description paper describing their submission system, analysis of their results, interesting insights and submit before around February 23rd, 2023.
 Paper submission procedure will be announced later.
 After a review period, each team has to update their submitted paper based on the review feedback and submit the camera ready version.
 Accepted papers will be published as part of the proceedings of <a href="https://semeval.github.io" target="_blank">SemEval 2023 Workshop</a>.
 * To connect with the organizers or other participants about any questions or discussions, participants can join the <a href="https://join.slack.com/t/multiconer/shared_invite/zt-vi3g97cx-MpqTvS07XX22S78nRC2s0Q" target="_blank">Slack</a> and Google group.